alexpdp7/userpg/README.md

-Just a dump wrapper for using PostgreSQL as a user.
+Like Access, only worse!

+`userpg` allows you to run a PostgreSQL database as a user, using diffable text files as a back end storage.

 Currently it's only been tested to work under Debian 10, as the path to PostgreSQL binaries is hardcoded.